 The user agent string can contain information such as the browser name and version, the operating system, and other details.

-Site owners can block user agents easily using CloudFlare Firewall Rules known to be associated with malicious activity, such as bots and scrapers
+Site owners can block user agents known to be associated with malicious activity, such as bots and scrapers using with the help of CloudFlare Firewall Rules

 In this post, you will learn all you need to know about blocking user agents for security purposes.